darkwood-com/flow/docs/src/content/en/docs/getting-started/async-handler.md

 This async process Ip as batch capability : the handler will wait for a certain amount of async messages ($batchSize) to be processed before pushing them.

+## DeferAsyncHandler

+This async process Ip to offer defer capability : the handler will pass [$data, $defer] as entry for the job.
+In that case, the job can fine control the async process. $defer is a callable that embark two callbacks
+- an complete callback to store result
+- an async callback to go to the next async call.

 ## Make your Async Handler

 You can make your custom Ip strategy by implementing `Flow\AsyncHandlerInterface`